lukasturcani/stk/docs/source/index.rst

 the different topology graphs.
 In general, you will find examples on how to use a class, in that classes documentation.
 Once you are comfortable with construction, you can start looking at how to deposit and retrieve the molecules from databases.
-Finally :mod:`stk` provides multiple examples on how to use its evolutionary algorithm.
+Finally, :mod:`stk` provides multiple examples on how to use its evolutionary algorithm.